-Opportunistic microorganism: A bacteria, virus, or fungus that takes advantage of certain opportunities to cause disease.
+Opportunistic microorganism: A bacterium, virus, protozoan or fungus that takes advantage of certain opportunities to cause disease.
 Those opportunities are called opportunistic conditions.
 These microorganisms are often ones that can lie dormant in body tissues for many years, such as the human herpes viruses, or that are extremely common but usually cause no symptoms of illness.
 When the immune system cannot raise an adequate response, these microorganisms are activated, begin to multiply, and soon overwhelm the body's weakened defenses.

 CONTINUE SCROLLING FOR RELATED SLIDESHOW